Discover the real identity of the Pilbara in this epic road trip.

 (We suggest a minimum stay of 3 nights)

 A coastal wonderland comprising of 42 islands and islets off the coast of Dampier and Point Samson, discover the Dampier Archipelago via air or water.
-Board a 12-metre cruising vessel with Brad from Discovery Cruising, an enigmatic local who'll take you on a memorable day out on the water.
-Or see the islands from above with HeliSpirit who'll offer you a bird's eye view in a helicopter scenic flight.
+See the islands from above with HeliSpirit who'll offer you a bird's eye view in a helicopter scenic flight.

 Rock Art Tour

 The Murujuga National Park has the highest concentration of rock art in the world with petroglyphs (rock art) created by the Yaburrara (Northern Ngarluma) people dating back to 40,000 years.
 Be mesmerised by the stories of the dreamtime with Clinton, a descendant of the Ngarluma and Yindjibarndi people on the Ngurrangga Tour, or join the traditional owners on a brief 1.5 hour Murujuga Rock Art Cultural Experience.

 Cossack Heritage Trail

 The original port of pearls before the luggers moved north to Broome in 1886, Cossack was an early hub for gold prospectors in the region, and a port for pastoralists in the Pilbara.
 Following the opening of Point Samson jetty, the town was dissolved in 1910 and abandoned by 1950.
 The beautifully restored bluestone buildings in the ghost town of Cossack are testament to this small town’s huge importance in 1880’s and 1890’s and offer a fantastic insight to the hardships and successes of the first settlers.